By Michael Lanza

 And I know I’ll never be disappointed.

-See my stories “Best of the Wind River Range: Backpacking to Titcomb Basin,” “Adventure and Adversity on the Wind River High Route,” and “A Walk in the Winds: Dayhiking 27 Miles Across the Wind River Range,” and all of my stories about the Winds at The Big Outside.
+See my stories “Best of the Wind River Range: Backpacking to Titcomb Basin,” “Adventure and Adversity on the Wind River High Route,” and “A Walk in the Winds: Dayhiking 27 Miles Across the Wind River Range,” and all stories about the Winds at The Big Outside.
+Like most stories about trips at this blog, reading those in full requires a paid subscription to The Big Outside.

 You live for the outdoors.
 The Big Outside helps you get out there.